 5.)
 Since you last renewed, have you been denied staff membership or privileges in any hospital or health care facility or have staff membership or privileges been revoked, suspended, or subject to any restriction, probation, or other type of discipline – or have you resigned in lieu of discipline or termination?

-There are set civil penalties for non-compliance of the continuing education requirement.
-The Indiana Board of Veterinary Medical Examiners will audit a certain percentage of practitioners and ask for proof of continuing education compliance.
+FEES & PENALTIES: Set civil penalties are imposed for non-compliance of the continuing education requirement.
+The Indiana Board of Veterinary Medicine will audit a certain percentage of practitioners and ask for proof of continuing education compliance.
 If, upon audit, you do not meet the requirements, the civil penalties are as follows:

-Further, you will be required to make up the missed continuing education hours and will receive a conditional veterinary license.
-If you don’t comply, your veterinary license will be suspended.
+Further, you will be required to complete the missed continuing education hours and will receive a conditional veterinary license.
+If you do not comply, your veterinary license will be suspended.
 The fee for license renewal is $100 and the CSR renewal is $60.
-There is a $50 late fee in addition to these fees if you renew after October 15, 2021.
-Additionally, your continuing education records will automatically be audited by the licensing board.
+A $50 late fee will be assessed in addition to these fees if you renew after October 15, 2023.
+Additionally, your continuing education records will automatically be audited by the VetBoard.

 Make plans now to meet all requirements for licensure and renew on time to avoid penalties and discipline.